baleriaa/444/project6/README.md

-# Project 5: Starting the File System
+# Project 6: Continuing the File System, managing free blocks

 ## Building

 Command Line:

 * `make` to build.
-An executable called `testfs` will be produced.
+An executable called `testfs` will be produced and tests will be run.
 * `make test` to build and run tests.
 * `make clean` to clean up object files.